shaw-iot/esp-ener2mqtt/README.md

 # esp-ener2mqtt
 Energenie to MQTT for ESP8266 devices

 Designed to work with the RFM69W 433Mhz HopeRF Wireless Transceiver and an ESP8266 MCU.
 Should work with either a bare board or the ENER314-RT module.
-If using a bare board connect an antenna (17.2mm wire should work) to the ANA pin.
+If using a bare board connect an antenna (17.2mm wire should work) to the ANA point.

 # Supported devices
 Recieves messages from the Energenie devices that use the OpenThings protocol.
 This is useful for integrating door sensors and power monitors into home automation systems.